Data Storage Considerations¶

-If you have been assigned the ACCOUNTADMIN role (i.e. you serve as an administrator for your Snowflake account), you can use the Snowflake web interface to view data storage across your entire account.
-After logging into the interface, click on:
+If you have been assigned the ACCOUNTADMIN role (i.e. you serve as the top-level administrator for your Snowflake account), you can use the Snowflake web interface to view data storage across your entire account:

 This page displays the total average data storage for your account, as well as the total for all databases, internal and named stages, and data in Fail-safe.

 For more information, see Monitoring Account-level Credit and Storage Usage.